8th Grade Science Syllabus

 Pencil sharpener (optional)

 Colored pencils (optional)

 It is expected that all students follow the guidelines set forth in the Student Handbook.
 In general, only behaviors that are consistent with a high level class are acceptable.
 It is always appropriate to be respectful to fellow students and adults.

-It is the student's responsibility to turn work in on time.
-Students will be given ample time to complete assignments.
-Students are responsible for all work they miss.
+It is the student's responsibility to get any missed assignments.
 It is their responsibility to get a copy of the daily lesson and any worksheets from work area.
-They also need to ask to arrange a time to make up missed work, labs, tests or quizzes (if unable to complete at home).
-If they need further assistance they must arrange a time to meet with me before school.
+If work can not be completed at home, they need to ask to arrange a time with me to receive direct instruction.

 There is a new county policy for absent work.
 If a student has an undocumented absence, teachers are not to give credit for the work.
 Please be sure to send in a note if your child misses any class time.